 WARNING This device is definitely a dangerous thing.
-This device has not been tested or certified by any regulatory agency for implantation or use inside the human body.
+While the xIC transponder device has undergone several quality checks during manufacture and has been put through a battery of tests with various private labs, it has not been tested or certified by any regulatory agency for implantation or use inside the human body.
 Use of this device is strictly at your own risk.

 The xIC is an ISO/IEC 15693 I-CODE SLI RFID chipset encased in a 2x12mm cylindrical USP grade lead-free borosilicate biocompatible glass housing.
 The xIC can be read and written to by many types of 13.56MHz RFID systems that use the ISO15693 standard.